Sampling exactly from the normal distribution: Introduction

-It's clear from this example that rounding exactly to an IEEE double precision number is straightforward (particularly if $b$ is a power of two); i.e., the method can be used to generate deviates that satisfy the conditions of ``ideal approximation'' \citep{monahan85}, namely that the algorithm is equivalent to sampling a real number from the normal distribution and rounding it to the nearest representable floating point number.
+It's clear from this example that the method can be used to generate deviates that satisfy the conditions of ``ideal approximation'' \citep{monahan85}, namely that the algorithm is equivalent to sampling a real number from the normal distribution and rounding it to the nearest representable floating point number.
+Furthermore, for applications requiring high precision normal deviates, the new algorithm offers perfect scaling: there's an amortized constant cost to producing the initial portion of the normal deviate; but, thereafter, the digits can be added to the result at a rate limited only by the cost of producing and copying the random digits.
 Other sampling methods are frequently referred to as ``exact,'' for example the polar method \citep{box58} and the ratio method \citep{kinderman77}; but these are merely ``accurate to round off'' which, in practice, means only that the accuracy is commensurate with the precision of the floating point number system.
-Furthermore, for applications requiring high precision normal deviates, the new algorithm offers ideal scaling.
-There's an amortized constant cost to producing the initial portion of the normal deviate; but, thereafter, the digits can be added to the result at a rate limited only by the cost of producing and copying the random digits.
+It's possible to convert such algorithms to obtain correctly rounded deviates; but this inevitably involves the use of extended precision arithmetic.
+I will show, in Sec.~\ref{implement}, that Algorithm N performs substantially better.